EOP-OMB/federal-program-inventory/website/_program/TC.074.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow deductions and exemptions or provide preferential treatment of certain sources of income or types of activities.
-In contrast, the Tax Code provided an exclusion of 50 percent, applied to ordinary rates with a maximum of a 28 percent tax rate, for capital gains from qualified small business stock held by individuals for more than 5 years; 75 percent for stock issued after February 17, 2009 and before September 28, 2010; and 100 percent for stock issued after September 27, 2010.
-A qualified small business is a corporation whose gross assets do not exceed $50 million as of the date of issuance of the stock.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow preferentially low tax rates to apply to certain types or sources of income.
+For individuals, tax rates on regular income vary from 10 percent to 39.6 percent in the budget window (plus a 3.8 percent surtax on high income taxpayers), depending on the taxpayer’s income.
+In contrast, under current law, qualified dividends are taxed at a preferentially low rate that is no higher than 20 percent (plus the 3.8 percent surtax).
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":33290000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":35880000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":40060000000.0}]'
 outlays: null
 permalink: /program/TC.074.html
 popular_name: ''